Do Go On - 163 - WW2 Badass Audie Murphy

 When was the second time?

-You've met or twice.
+You've met her twice.

 You can pay for a Hector one time.

-I've only met or once.
+I've only met her once.

-I've met or once.
+I've met her once.

 When was the second time?

-That's not on us.
+Well, that's not on us.

-I'm pretty sure you've met her another time.
+No, I'm pretty sure you've met her another time.

-Yeah, but you can't think of when.
+but you can't think of when, conveniently.

-Oh God, I'll have to get out.
+Oh, God, I'll have to get her.

-I'll have to get out of the diary.
+I'll have to get her diary.

-It's been once and we're very confident that was an actress
+and we're very confident that was an actress

 because she was way too beautiful.